John D'Orazio

 John Biase D'Orazio (5 September 1955 – 11 April 2011) was an Australian politician who served as the member for Ballajura in the Western Australian Legislative Assembly from 10 February 2001 to 6 September 2008.
-He was a minister in the governments of Geoff Gallop and Alan Carpenter, and a member of the Australian Labor Party until 29 August 2006, when he resigned following several controversies.
+He was a minister in the governments of Geoff Gallop and Alan Carpenter, and a member of the Labor Party until 29 August 2006, when he resigned following several controversies.
 Born to Italian immigrants, D'Orazio grew up on a market garden in the Perth suburb of Bayswater.
 He studied pharmacy at the Western Australian Institute of Technology, later opening his own pharmacy business.
-In 1981, he was elected to the Bayswater council, and in 1984, he became the mayor of Bayswater, in which position he served until 2001.
+In 1981, he was elected to the City of Bayswater council, and in 1984, he became the mayor of Bayswater, in which position he served until 2001.

-At the 2001 Western Australian state election, D'Orazio was elected to the seat of Ballajura in the Western Australian Legislative Assembly, beating the Liberal incumbent Rhonda Parker.
+At the 2001 Western Australian state election, D'Orazio was elected to the seat of Ballajura, beating the Liberal incumbent Rhonda Parker.
 Following the 2005 state election, he was promoted to cabinet by Premier Geoff Gallop, becoming the minister for justice and minister for small business.
-On 3 February 2006, after Alan Carpenter became Premier, D'Orazio was appointed as the minister for police and emergency services, minister for justice, and minister for community safety.
+In February 2006, after Alan Carpenter became premier, D'Orazio was appointed as the minister for police and emergency services, minister for justice, and minister for community safety.

-In February 2006, it was revealed that in 2003 D'Orazio had organised a meeting between Adam Spagnolo, a City of Bayswater employee, and Tony Drago, the owner of a carpet business, where they allegedly reached a deal where Spagnolo would use his position at the City of Bayswater to give carpet contracts to the business.
-The Crime and Corruption Commission cleared D'Orazio of any wrongdoing the following month, and all charges against Spagnolo were dropped in 2007.
+In February 2006, it was revealed that in 2003, D'Orazio had organised a meeting between Adam Spagnolo, a City of Bayswater employee, and Tony Drago, the owner of a carpet business, where they allegedly reached a deal where Spagnolo would use his position at the City of Bayswater to give carpet contracts to the business.
+The Crime and Corruption Commission cleared D'Orazio of wrongdoing the following month, and all charges against Spagnolo were dropped in 2007.
 In March 2006, it was revealed that up to 15 staff at his pharmacy were not paid superannuation.
 In April, he crashed his ministerial car.
-His licence was suspended at the time after failing to pay for speeding fines issued in 2005.
+His licence was suspended at the time after failing to pay for speeding fines.
 This caused him to be stripped of his existing ministries on 8 May 2006 and be made the minister for disability services, minister for citizenship and multicultural interests, and minister for seniors and volunteering.
 A day later, he resigned from cabinet.
 His licence was later reinstated as the speeding fines were sent to the wrong address.
 In August, it was revealed he had talked to corrupt panel beater Pasquale Minniti who said he could help D'Orazio get his licence back by using his connections at Western Australia Police.
-This forced him to resign from the Labor Party and sit as an Independent.
+This forced him to resign from the Labor Party and sit as an independent.